veronicasyseo/veronicasyseo.github.io/README.md

 ---

 My name is **Veronica Seo**, and I am currently an [Industrial Engineering](https://ielm.ust.hk/eng/index.php) senior at *the Hong Kong University of Science and Technology* due to graduate in December 2016.
 Prior to relocating here for university, I read the International Baccalaureate and the IGCSE at the British International School Vietnam, Ho Chi Minh City.
-Even before that, I was raised and educated in Seoul, Beijing and Hong Kong.
+Even before that, I was raised and educated in Hong Kong, Beijing and Seoul (in order of recency).

-At university, I've taken a wide range of courses, especially in finance (declared a Business Minor) and sociology (still debating whether or not to declare a Social Science minor) in addition to in-major requisites.
-I also organize [Hackathon at HKUST](https://hack.ust.hk) and travel around the world to attend hacking seminars.
+At university, I've taken a wide range of courses, especially in finance (declared a Business minor) and sociology (still debating whether or not to declare a Social Science minor) in addition to in-major requisites.
+I also organize [Hackathon at HKUST](https://hack.ust.hk) and travel around the world to attend hacking conferences.
+I love that I get to travel near and far to work with a different group of good friends each time, while hacking on a product that matters to all of us.

-Most recently, I was in Detroit, Michigan for *MHacks 8*, where my team won Best Use of BlackRock API for developing a [stock trading card game](https://devpost.com/software/cards-against-aladdin) serving as a gentle introduction to the world of personal finance.
+Most recently, I was in Detroit, Michigan, USA for *MHacks 8*, where my team won Best Use of BlackRock API for developing a [stock trading card game](https://devpost.com/software/cards-against-aladdin) serving as a gentle introduction to the world of personal finance.

 ---